 You and you doctor may have to decide if you have gout or pseudo gout.
 Synovial fluid for a pseudo gout inspection is also aspirated from the joint.
 It is then put under the lens and eye of the microscope and its operator.
 The microscopist must be able to tell the difference between gout and pseudo gout crystals.
 The crystals of pseudo gout CPPD - Calcium Pyrophosphate Deposition Disease crystals (or for short Calcium Pyrophosphate Crystals), are weakly but positively birefringent (birifringent) and are also coloured yellow and blue.

 So what's the crystals' difference ?

 Gout crystals are needle shaped but the CPPD crystals of pseudo gout are rhomboid or square shaped.
 This is something a trained operator will note.
 Their colours (colors) are similar but different.
 Both are coloured (colored) blue or yellow, depending on their position relative to the compensating filter.
 But while gout crystals are blue in one position, pseudo gout crystals will be yellow in that position.
 The opposite colour incidence is the case for the other position.

-The first military tank, a British one from World War One, is rhomboid shaped.
+This first military tank, a British one from World War 1, is rhomboid shaped.
 Pseudo gout crystals also may be square shaped.

 To sum it up .You have gout if the microscope operator correctly identifies the needle shaped gout crystals.
 They are long (around 1/8 inch), very thin, flared along the horizontal sides, blue or yellow in colour (color), with sharp pointed ends, and importantly crystals with negative birefringence.